aspose-total/Aspose.Total-Products/total/en/java/conversion/potm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSX via Java or Online App" h2="On Premise Java API to export POTM to XLSX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It includes components for working with Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for Java, you can easily convert POTM files to XLSX in two simple steps.

+The first step is to export the POTM file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful library that enables developers to create, manipulate, and convert presentations in various formats.
+It supports a wide range of presentation formats, including POTM, and provides a simple API for exporting presentations to HTML.

+The second step is to convert the HTML file to XLSX using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful library that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including HTML, and provides a simple API for converting HTML to XLSX.

-You can convert POTM file to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+By using Aspose.Total for Java, you can quickly and easily convert POTM files to XLSX in two simple steps.
+First, you can export the POTM file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to XLSX using Aspose.Cells for Java.
+With Aspose.Total for Java, you can easily convert POTM files to XLSX in no time.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}